 1. I will be better able to assist your husband if I deal with him directly, and if this fails,

-2. _your husband is the claimant, and I cannot meet his needs by communicating through you.
-To insure that his needs are met, I must communicate directly with him._
+2. your husband is the patient, and I cannot meet his needs by communicating through you.
+To insure that his needs are met, I must communicate directly with him.

 If you feel their relationship is particularly pathological, you may wish to have the patient psychologically evaluated with this wife-involvement as one of you primary questions.